springtype-org/springtype/src/packages/cli/st-monorepo/README.md

 The order for chain execution equals the order of packages named.

-Valid script-chain names are valid npm package names.
+Valid command chain names are valid npm package names.
 Internal command names (e.g. install, clean) are blacklisted.

 #### CLI

 The Command Line Interface (CLI) of `st-monorepo` is quite simple and straight-forward.

-There main features are:
+Main features are:
-1. Run script chains in all repositories in the right order with only one command, like:
+1. Run command chains in all repositories in the right order with only one command, like:
    `npx st-monorepo all`
-2. Run script chains in only specific repositories in a specific order, like: `npx st-monorepo publish-only B,A`
+2. Run command chains in only specific repositories in a specific order, like: `npx st-monorepo publish-only packages/B packages/A`
-3. Run a specific command in specific repositories, like: `npx st-monorepo install B,A`
+3. Run a specific command in specific repositories, like: `npx st-monorepo install packages/B packages/A`
-4. Run a script chain or a command in a specific package directory: `npx st-monorepo all`.
+4. Run a command chain or a command in a specific package directory: `npx st-monorepo all .`.
+   When the directory name "." is given, `st-monorepo` assumes to execute the command in the local directory only.
+Commands and command chains are only executed for the local package in this case.

-   If no `st-monorepo.json` can be found in the directory, `st-monorepo` assumes it's a package directory and looks upward in the folder structure until the first `st-monorepo.json` file is found.
-Commands and script chains are only executed for the local package in this case.
+Note: If no `st-monorepo.json` can be found in the current directory, looks upward in the folder structure until the first `st-monorepo.json` file is found.

 `st-monorepo` takes care of the developer experience and always makes sure to consistently fail in time whenever a command executed in a chain fails.